create a one-page website on WordPress

 And that’s it for this step.

-3. Decide which of the pre-built sections you want to keep / remove
+3. Decide which of the pre-built sections you want to keep or remove

-As was mentioned earlier, the One Page template contains 11 pre-built sections.
-These are:
+As mentioned earlier, the One Page template contains a long list of pre-built sections.
+In the current version, these include:

-2. In a nutshell (basically a TL;DR of your highlights)
+3. In a Nutshell (basically a TL;DR of your highlights)

 At a minimum, most one-page sites will need an about section, a contact section, and a section that describes what it is you do or sell.
 From there, it’s really a matter of individual needs.